 'Friends of Esthers'

-For security reasons, we chose not to publicly introduce all members of 'Friends of Esthers'.
-But just so you have an idea of the faces and names involved, five members introduce themselves.
+For security and privacy reasons, we have chosen not to publicly introduce all members of 'Friends of Esthers'.
+But so that you, the reader, do have an impression of the faces and names involved, below some of the members introduce themselves.
 This is all the information we share about our team.
 We cannot respond to questions beyond this information for the reasons mentioned above.

 I work as a GZ-psychologist.
 In my practice, I help several clients with a background of satanic ritual abuse.
 I also assist colleagues who are helping other survivors.
 Esther's fight to break free from the clutches of the satanic cult she grew up in, has touched me deeply.
 Through 'Friends of Esthers', I hope that more 'Esthers' will be helped in all kinds of ways in their titanic struggle.
 This requires the commitment of many involved and well-informed people with a loyal and warm heart.